On the Optimization Landscape of Maximum Mean Discrepancy: Theoretical Results

 \subsection{Mixture of Two Gaussians with Unknown Mean}

 We next study Gaussian mixture models with symmetric unknown means.
 MLE optimization in general GMMs is known to be non-convex and NP-hard \cite{aloise2009np}.
 Three component GMMs can be hard even for MLE with infinitely many samples \cite{jin2016local}.
 The symmetric case is much easier and can be optimized efficiently using an Expectation Maximization algorithm \cite{daskalakis2017ten}.
 In terms of likelihood-free estimators, GANs are known to fail in GMMs and special purpose discriminators are required \cite{farnia2020gat}.

-Remarkably, the following theorem shows that landscape of MMD is benign in this case.
+The following theorem shows that for symmetric Gaussian mixtures, the MMD landscape is in fact benign.

 \begin{theorem} Consider the following family of distributions where $x\in\reals^d$

 Let $\mu^* \ne 0$ be an unknown parameter and $\Sigma\in\reals^{d\times d}$ a known covariance matrix.
 Then,

 The function $\MMD(P_{\mu^*}, P_\mu)$ has global minima in $\pm\mu^*$, a global maximum in $0$, and the other stationary points are